mjhea0/thinkful-mentor/flask/REST/readme.md

 ## Steps

+1. Define APIs
-1. Start with user stories.
+2. Start with user stories.
-2. Break user stories into pseudo code - which will eventually become comments.
+3. Break user stories into pseudo code - which will eventually become comments.
-3. Write Tests from a behavior standpoint - BDD
+4. Write Tests from a behavior standpoint - BDD
-4. Test - Code - Refactor
+5. Test - Code - Refactor
-5. Program iteratively, starting lean.
+6. Program iteratively, starting lean.
 OOP.
 Maybe some discussion on design patterns if there is time.

 ## APIs